BirdeeHub/nixCats-nvim/README.md

 - [`kickstart-nix.nvim`](https://github.com/mrcjkb/kickstart-nix.nvim):
   A project that, like this one, also holds to a normal neovim config structure.
   It starts you at the basics, using the raw, wrapNeovimUnstable function with no modifications.
-  If nixCats feels like it is too far from the metal for you and you want to build from the ground up, this is the way to go.
+  If nixCats feels like it is too far from the metal for you and you want to build from the ground up, and you still want to be able to run it in nix shells, this is the way to go.
 - [`NixVim`](https://github.com/nix-community/nixvim):
   A Neovim module scheme semi-comparable to home manager for neovim.
   They try to have a module for as many packages as they can and do a great job,